gjt211/esp_command_interpreter/README.md

 Simple command interpreter that was developed for an ESP8266 using the Arduino/ESP8266 core.

-Allows simple commands to be received over the UART to perform actions.
+Allows simple commands to be received over the UART to perform actions, and allows various configuration settings to be stored permanantly in eeprom.

 Currently, there are 5 commands available.
 1. help